dm03514/func-y-task-engine/README.md

 - Python core leverages rich python client library ecosystem
 - Easily extensible component-based design

+Funcy helps to accelerate you and your team by enforcing a strict seperation of test code and service code.
+It removes manual effort by having "batteries-included" for the most popular protocols and services, and allowing easy extension, through a flexible plugin system written in python, for anything not included.

+Writing tests in funcy is amazingly fast after learning the test executing flow and toolkit.
+It enables reliable standardized and uniform tests which can be written in minutes.
+Enables tests to be written in the same framework regardless of service language.
+Funcy is a powerful test framework which benefits from a composable, extensible, component based approach.
+Effort to extending the framework is minimal and then accessible by all service teams independent of service language.

+Functional Tests shouldn't have logic, they should have states.
+Let funcy transition your tests through those states and worry about the concurrency, allowing you to focus on what your service does, and not the test infrastructure.

 ## Problem
-Writing reliable functional (e2e) tests is hard.
+Writing reliable functional/acceptance (e2e) tests is hard.
 They are notorious for being flaky, time consuming, and difficult to maintain because they require:

 - multiple protocols